 All sessions will be held from 3:00-4:00 pm on Sundays unless otherwise indicated:

-- A 6-week commitment with limited absences.
+- A 9-week commitment with limited absences.
 Your Champions look forward to seeing you!

-- Mandatory Volunteer Training – date and time to be announced.
+- Attend Volunteer Training (new volunteers only) – date and time to be announced.

-Aidan Cohen is a junior at San Dieguito Academy.
-He has been working with special needs children for 5 years now and loves it.
-He has played with Cardiff soccer for 9 years.
-This is his third year in the Champions League.
+Aidan Cohen is a senior at San Dieguito Academy.
+He has been working with special needs children for 6 years now and loves it.
+He has played with Cardiff soccer for 10 years.
+This is his fourth year in the Champions League.

 For more information about the CalSouth Top Soccer Program: